Prahasaurus/alfred-ia-writer-inbox-doc/README.md

 1. In Alfred, with the workflow selected, click **Configure…** (or the workflow’s configuration button).
 2. Under **Workflow Environment Variables**, find:
    - `inbox_folder`
-3. Set `inbox_folder` to the full path of the folder where you want new notes saved, for example:
+3. Set `inbox_folder` to the full path of the folder where you want new document saved, for example:

-   - `/Users/yourname/Documents/Notes`
+   - `/Users/yourname/Documents/Folder`
    - `/Users/yourname/Library/Mobile Documents/iCloud~com~iawriter~iA-Writer/Documents/Inbox`

+In my case, it's the following (slightly edited):
+- `/Users/myName/Library/Mobile Documents/27M4NQAEA44~pro~writer/Documents/📥 Inbox`

 4. Close the configuration window to save.